Fusion-Power-Plant-Framework/bluemira/documentation/source/base/parameter.rst

     ...
 R_0: Parameter[float]
     ...
 A: Parameter[float]

+These two methods of declaring a ParameterFrame are equivalent however, Python type-checkers can provide better method/attribute hints when using the @dataclass decorator.

 The type of each :py:class:`Parameter` must be specified and adhered to in the initialisation of the :py:class:`ParameterFrame`.
 A :py:class:`ParameterFrame` can be initialised from a dictionary, a json file or another :py:class:`ParameterFrame` (must be a superset of the :py:class:`ParameterFrame` being initialised).